Chocolate Snickers Cake

 - Properly measure the flour.
 Either spoon it into the cup measure, then level with a knife, or use a kitchen scale to measure your dry ingredients.

-- Ingredients at room temp mix together better, so be sure to set out any cold ingredients ahead of time.
+- Ingredients at room temperature mix together better, so be sure to set out any cold ingredients ahead of time.

 - Use a scale to weigh your cake pans as you fill them.
 It helps the cake layers bake to the same height and bake more evenly.